 Beyond The First Love

+Rather, a truly loving parental process requires of both man and God that they employ a different kind of love in order to achieve a character result that a truth-based love can approve.
 So, we are brought to an additional aspect of God’s love.
-But again, let’s understand this second aspect of divine love by first resorting to its parallel in the nature of respect.
+But again, let’s understand this second aspect of divine love by first resorting to the example of respect which is similar in nature.

 The second kind of respect that we often encounter in human relationships is the respect that is based in position.
 This is the kind of respect which is accorded to a parent, a president, a teacher, a police officer, or a referee.